lordmilko/ClrDebug/README.md

 If you choose not to use ClrDebug's extension methods, watch out when using .NET 8!
 When a delegate emits an RCW, it specifically emits a "classic" `System.__ComObject` RCW.
 These RCWs are not compatible with source generated COM that is used in .NET 8/Native AOT.
 Thus, you must ensure that any delegates you use instead emit an `IntPtr`, and then use ClrDebug's `GetObjectForIUnknown` extension method to correctly create a source generated COM compatible RCW.

+Note: while it is commonly believed that DIA is a thread-safe alternative to DbgHelp, it seems like this this is only *mostly* true!
+DIA does use a number of critical sections internally, however, fatally, it forgets to do this on getters that pull data from `msdia140!SymRowImage::getDataFromGlobalSymbol`.
+If two threads try and retrieve symbol information under a given module at the same time, `msdia140!ModCache::LoadSymbols` can hit a race wherein one thread is attempting to fill data into the cache from `Mod1`, while another is attempting to destroy and recreate the buffer in order to resize it.
+If your application requires multiple threads to potentially interact with symbols belonging to a single module, you must write your own layer on top of ClrDebug that adds this locking where required.
+This is true as of msdia140.dll 14.30.30626.0 (from NuGet package Microsoft.Diagnostics.Tracing.TraceEvent.SupportFiles). msdia140.dll 14.38.33130.0 in Visual Studio 2022 does appear to have better locking, however from a cursory glance it's not 100% clear to me that the issue has been fully resolved.

 ### DbgEng

 Due to an oversight by Microsoft, the RPC proxy types that are created when using `DebugConnect` do not respond correctly to a `QueryInterface` for `IUnknown`.
 This completely violates the COM specification, and prevents the CLR from creating RCWs around these objects.
 To circumvent this, ClrDebug implements its own custom RCW/VTable definitions for use with DbgEng.
 A consequence of this is that ClrDebug's DbgEng wrappers are not (currently) compatible with NativeAOT.

-To start using DbgEng, use either `DebugCreate` or `DebugConnect` to create a `DebugClient.
+To start using DbgEng, use either `DebugCreate` or `DebugConnect` to create a `DebugClient`.
 It is recommended to use a modern version of DbgEng, rather than the version located in system32.
 The `Microsoft.Debugging.Platform.DbgEng` NuGet package can be used to include a redistributable version of DbgEng in your project. (consider including `Microsoft.Debugging.Platform.SymSrv` as well for proper symbol resolution)

 ```c#
 var hModule = LoadLibrary("C:\\dbgeng.dll");